Do you know these LGBTQ+ terms that are commonly used in the queer community?

-We’ve already filled you in on our fave LGBTQ+ movies, queer artists on Instagram, and the best gay bars in Hong Kong, and now we’ve put together a list of some of the most basic LGBTQ+ terms and their definitions – ready to see if you understand what these terms mean?
+We’ve already filled you in on our fave LGBTQ+ movies, queer artists on Instagram, and the best gay bars in Hong Kong.
+So, now we’ve put together a list of some of the most basic LGBTQ+ terms and their definitions – ready to see if you understand what these terms mean?

 20 LGBTQ+ terms that you need to know